SovereignCloudStack/website/_i18n/en/summit2023.md

 * Impulse talk: "Why digital sovereignty is central to innovation, freedom and democracy in Europe" (DE) Rafael Laguna de la Vera, Director Federal Agency for disruptive Innovation SPRIND

-* Impulse talk: tbd (DE)
-Chief Digital Officer, Federal Ministry for Economic Cooperation and Development
+* Impulse talk: International perspectives on digital sovereignty and open source: GovStack the digital.global network (DE) Martin Wimmer, Chief Digital Officer, Federal Ministry for Economic Cooperation and Development

 * „Cloud-Transformation in the public sector and the development of the  Deutsche Verwaltungscloud (German public services cloud)“ (DE)
 Martin Schallbruch, CEO govdigital eG